-Doctoral students are required to satisfactorily defend their proposal to their dissertation committee (see 4.4 below) before being admitted to Ph.D. candidacy.
+Doctoral students are required to satisfactorily defend their proposal to their dissertation committee (see 4.4 below) before being admitted to PhD candidacy.

-4.3 Ph.D.
-Dissertation Committee
+4.3 PhD Dissertation Committee

-A Ph.D. student, in consultation with his/her research advisor, must form a dissertation committee consisting of 4 or more members.
+A PhD student, in consultation with his/her research advisor, must form a dissertation committee consisting of 4 or more members.
 Students are advised to form the committee early so that the members can provide input for the research project.

 There are two components to the defense of the dissertation: defense of the proposal and defense of the completed dissertation.
 The doctoral committee consists of a minimum of four members.
-The composition of doctoral dissertation committees must be endorsed by the Nutritional Sciences Graduate Program Director.
+The composition of doctoral dissertation committees must be endorsed by the NSGP Director or Co-Directors.

-The committee chair must be a full member of the Nutritional Sciences Graduate Program Faculty.
-Two committee members must be full or associate members of the Nutritional Sciences Graduate Program Faculty (http://nutrition.rutgers.edu/faculty/grad-faculty.html).
-For the proposal defense, the remaining (fourth) committee member could be either a full or associate member of the Nutritional Sciences Graduate Program or an outside member.
-For the defense of the completed dissertation, the remaining (fourth member) must be outside the Nutritional Science Graduate Program.
+The committee chair must be a full member of the NSGP.
+Two committee members must be full or associate members of the NSGP (http://nutrition.rutgers.edu/faculty/grad-faculty.html).
+For the proposal defense, the remaining (fourth) committee member could be either a full or associate member of the NSGP or an outside member.
+For the defense of the completed dissertation, the remaining (fourth member) must be outside the NSGP.

-The outside member, approved by the Graduate Director and appointed by School of Graduate Studies, must have research and/or academic credentials appropriate for such committee service.
-The student's major advisor should work with the student to submit the outside appointment request, in writing, to the Nutritional Sciences Graduate Program Director and provide a Curriculum Vitae or Biographical Sketch that includes degrees received, dates, institution names, and a list of publications.
+The outside member, approved by the NSGP Director or Co-Directors and approved by the SGS, must have research and/or academic credentials appropriate for such committee service.
+The student's major advisor should work with the student to submit the outside appointment request, in writing, to the NSGP Director or Co-Directors and provide a Curriculum Vitae or Biographical Sketch that includes degrees received, dates, institution names, and a list of publications.
 Students are personally responsible for requesting participation by each committee member selected.

-Students who choose to include four members from the Nutritional Sciences Graduate Program Faculty for the proposal defense will have a five person committee for the completed dissertation defense.
+Students who choose to include four members from NSGP Faculty for the proposal defense will have a five-person committee for the completed dissertation defense.
 Students wishing to keep their completed dissertation defense to four members must identify their outside committee member and get approval of this individual's service before the proposal defense.